Made in America (1993 film): Plot

 Zora Matthews takes a blood test and discovers she has a blood group which is not a possible combination of the groups of her deceased father and her mother Sarah.
-She confronts her mother and is told her Mom used donor sperm to get pregnant with her because she couldn't get pregnant from having sex with her husband who Zora thought was her Dad.
+She confronts her mother and is told her Mom used donor sperm to get pregnant with her because she couldn't get pregnant by her husband who Zora thought was her father.

 Zora's curiosity gets the better of her and she gets her best friend Tea Cake to go to the sperm bank and pretend to be a donor while she sneaks in to look at the records.
 Zora gets into the computer and the records show her mother was matched with a Halbert Jackson and gives his social security number.

-In his luxury mansion, Hal finishes a night of lovemaking with his young girlfriend Stacy before setting off to work.
+In his luxury mansion, Hal finishes a night of sex with his young girlfriend Stacy before setting off to work.
 As he reverses out of the garage, Zora gets in the way.
 She gets in his pickup truck and he goes to his work: Jackson's Motors.
 She is shocked that he is white.
 Hal is a flamboyant salesman of his own premises and is shooting an advert with a real bear.
 Zora interrupts and tells him he is her father.
 He does not behave well and shows no sympathy or empathy.

-Zora tells her Mom everything and this makes Sarah shocked and angry because she asked for a black male doner.
+Zora tells her Mom everything and this makes Sarah shocked and angry because she asked for a black male donor.
 Sarah goes to confront Hal about everything.
 Zora and Tea Cake follow, but Tea Cake is diverted by the car saleswoman.
 Sarah and Hal are very different in every way.
 Hal plies her with drink and she cycles off in a drunken state.
 Hal drives her to her shop "African Queen" with the cycle in the back of the truck.
 The shop specializes in black authors.
 Upstairs is a shrine-like room with many pictures of Zora growing up, plus pictures of Sarah's late husband Charles, who Zora had been told was her father.

 Back in his mansion Hal gets emotional in regard to a father-daughter scene in a film on TV: Shirley Temple in The Little Princess.